 Dr Fiona Foley is a leading contemporary Australian artist with a practice encompassing painting, printmaking, photography, sculpture, mixed-media work, found objects and installation to examine and dismantle historical stereotypes.
-Fiona will use the $10,000 scholarship to travel to her traditional Badtjala country surrounding Hervey Bay and Fraser Island to create a new series of gouache paintings on water-colour paper.
+Fiona will use the $10,000 scholarship to travel to her traditional Badtjala country surrounding Hervey Bay and Fraser Island to create a new series of gouache paintings on watercolour paper.

-A descendent from the Badtjala people of K’gari (Fraser Island), she is currently based in Lismore, NSW.
+A descendant from the Badtjala people of K’gari (Fraser Island), she is currently based in Lismore, NSW.
 Foley explores a range of concerns through her practice including colonial race relations, sexuality and the experiences of Aboriginal populations at the turn of the twentieth century.

 Mangrove Studies 1 (2018) Gouache on watercolour paper

 Photo by Mick Richards